pingcap/docs-tidb-operator/en/restore-from-azblob-using-br.md

 # Restore Data from Azure Blob Storage Using BR

-This document describes how to restore the backup data stored in Azure Blob Storage to a TiDB cluster in Kubernetes, including two restoration methods:
+This document describes how to restore the backup data stored in Azure Blob Storage to a TiDB cluster on Kubernetes, including two restoration methods:

 - Full restoration.
 This method takes the backup data of snapshot backup and restores a TiDB cluster to the time point of the snapshot backup.
 - Point-in-time recovery (PITR).
 This method takes the backup data of both snapshot backup and log backup and restores a TiDB cluster to any point in time.